achiu5/world-happiness-24-EDA/README.md

-# World Happiness Explored Through Ages
+# World Happiness Explored Through Age
 An exploratory data analysis project on the world happiness in 2024.

 ## Introduction